JZarins2324/itcapstone_lifestyleapp/README.md

 12/10/2023 Version 1.0 released

 *Note: Update this section regularly with details about new features, bug fixes, and improvements.*

+## Automated Testing
+With all dependencies installed (project uses node, npm, jasmine, and selenium), "npm test" command in git bash or other terminals should run tests on the online hosted project.

 ## Demo
 Below is a diagrammatic representation of Lifestyle Companion's functionality: